OREN: Octree Residual Network for Real-Time Euclidean Signed Distance Mapping: Related Work

 \subsection{Neural Network SDF Reconstruction}

-DeepSDF \cite{park_deepsdf_2019} was among the first methods to demonstrate that neural networks can learn compact and continuous implicit SDF representations.
-This inspired many subsequent neural network methods for SDF reconstruction. iSDF \cite{ortiz_isdf_2022} formulates an incremental learning approach for SDF reconstruction by iteratively updating the MLP with training samples generated from a key frame set and proposes Eikonal regularization to encourage the model to satisfy the Eikonal property of SDF.
-NeuS \cite{wang_neus_2021} learns SDF and neural radiance fields (NeRF) \cite{nerf2020} simultaneously, allowing the two fields to improve each other by using an SDF-based unbiased volume density formulation.
-Besides, many other works like IGR \cite{gropp_implicit_2020}, NGLoD \cite{takikawa_lod_2021} propose various neural network designs, loss functions, training procedures, and so on to achieve better SDF reconstruction.
-These works show that neural networks are able to learn SDF accurately near the surface, which is sufficient for high-fidelity surface reconstruction.
-However, they rarely pay attention to learning accurate SDF at locations away from the surface.
-Existing neural network methods \cite{wang_hotspot_2024} that learn non-truncated SDF, which are mostly object-level, require extensive training data and enough training time to achieve satisfactory accuracy.
+DeepSDF \cite{park_deepsdf_2019} was among the first to demonstrate that neural networks can learn compact and continuous implicit SDF representations.
+This inspired many subsequent neural SDF methods. iSDF \cite{ortiz_isdf_2022} incrementally learns SDF by iteratively updating an MLP with training samples from a key frame set. iSDF also uses Eikonal regularization to enforce the Eikonal property of SDF.
+NeuS \cite{wang_neus_2021} jointly learns SDF and a neural radiance field (NeRF) \cite{nerf2020}, letting the two improve each other via SDF-based volume density estimates.
+Other works, like IGR \cite{gropp_implicit_2020} and NGLoD \cite{takikawa_lod_2021}, propose various network designs, loss functions, and training procedures to improve SDF reconstruction accuracy.
+These works show that neural networks can learn near-surface SDF accurately enough for high-fidelity surface reconstruction.
+However, accuracy far from the surface is rarely evaluated.
+Neural network methods \cite{park_deepsdf_2019,gropp_implicit_2020,takikawa_lod_2021,wang_hotspot_2024} that learn Euclidean SDF are often object-level and require extensive training data and time for satisfactory accuracy.